hopefulPanda88/streamLitAPP_LlamaIndex_MLX/README.md

 - [ ] more RAG method will be added
 - [ ] probably a new UI.
 Sorry, the current UI is so ugly and the control flow seems a little weird, partly because of my terrible understanding of streamLit.
-- [ ] The feedback part is still under improvement for it dosen't work well, sometimes it will drag down the performance of the APP and sometimes it will crash due to request exception...
+- [ ] The feedback part is still under improvement for it doesn't work well, sometimes it will drag down the performance of the APP, sometimes it will crash due to request exception...

 In the end, thanks to the Apple's machine learning team for the powerful tool MLX and its tool family.
 It provides more potentials for personal application developer.